nicosquare/GenoArmory/README.md

 # GenoArmory

-A comprehensive toolkit for DNA sequence attack and defense, inspired by jailbreakbench.
+A comprehensive toolkit for DNA sequence Adversarial Attack and Defense Benchmark.

 ## Installation